Real Time

 Description

-Smoke is causing or expected to cause poor air quality and reduced visibility. ### As smoke levels increase, health risks increase.
+Smoke is causing very poor air quality and reduced visibility in some areas.
+Wildfire smoke will move into portions of southern Saskatchewan Sunday night.
+Air quality and visibility due to wildfire smoke can fluctuate over short distances and can vary considerably from hour to hour.
+People more likely to be impacted by wildfire smoke, including people aged 65 and older, pregnant people, infants and young children, people with an existing illness or chronic health condition, and people who work outdoors, should avoid strenuous activities outdoors and seek medical attention if experiencing symptoms. ### During heavy smoke conditions, everyone’s health is at risk regardless of their age or health status.
 Limit time outdoors.
-Consider reducing or rescheduling outdoor sports, activities and events.
+Reschedule or cancel outdoor sports, activities and events.
 You may experience mild and common symptoms such as eye, nose and throat irritation, headaches or a mild cough.
 More serious but less common symptoms include wheezing, chest pains or severe cough.
 If you think you are having a medical emergency, seek immediate medical assistance.
-People more likely to be impacted by outdoor air pollution, including people aged 65 and older, pregnant people, infants and young children, people with an existing illness or chronic health condition, and people who work outdoors, should reduce or reschedule strenuous activities outdoors and seek medical attention if experiencing symptoms.
-Please call HealthLine 811 for advice on health risks, symptoms and precautions associated with air quality.
 Visit http://www.airhealth.ca for information on how to reduce your health risk and your personal contribution to pollution levels, as well as for current and forecast AQHI values.
 Please continue to monitor alerts and forecasts issued by Environment Canada.

 Instruction